johnywalves/next-pages-boilerplate/README.md

 - `dev`: runs your application on `localhost:3000`
 - `build`: creates the production build version
+- `export`: after build, create file to static version
+- `deploy`: create and export the production and static version
 - `start`: starts a simple server with the build production code
+- `storybook`: runs storybook on `localhost:6006`
+- `build-storybook`: create the build version of storybook
+- `next:lint`: runs the linter in all components and pages from NextJS
 - `lint`: runs the linter in all components and pages
 - `test`: runs jest to test all components and pages
 - `test:watch`: runs jest in watch mode
-- `storybook`: runs storybook on `localhost:6006`
-- `build-storybook`: create the build version of storybook
 - `generate`: create a component using a template

 ## Learn More